wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 The crucial skill needed today is expertise at <strong>manually editing</strong> Terraform files which are "bulletproof".

-One way to climb this steep learning curve is learning to fix <strong>known-bad</strong> sample Terraform code which are accompanied with policies used to detect violations.
+One way to climb this steep learning curve is learning to learn <a href="#KnownGoodProjects">known-good</a> and fix <strong>known-bad</strong> sample Terraform code which are accompanied with policies used to detect violations.
 It's even better to have each policy be associated with <strong>recommendations</strong> for remediating the Terraform code, along with <a href="#Tutorials">tutorials</a> about <strong>configuration options</strong>.

 Because cloud services change all the time, a <strong>policy creator</strong> helps to keep up with all the polices needed.
 In the Terraform Cloud, policies are defined in the Sentinel language.
 Other vendors define policies in the Rego language processed by the OPA engine.